parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 - Successor to IPython
 - Started in 2014
 - Supports multiple languages
-- Otherwise the same as IPython Notebooks
+- Otherwise similar to IPython Notebooks
 - Used by O'Reilly Media for "Oriole"

 ^ TIM: successor to IPYthon... <talk about them>